Enhancing Geo-localization for Crowdsourced Flood Imagery via LLM-Guided Attention: Experiments

 To examine whether LLM-generated attention maps rely on city-specific semantic knowledge when evaluating architectural distinctiveness, we conduct a controlled ablation study by reversing the city context in attention generation prompts: specifying Hong Kong when processing San Francisco queries and vice versa.
 This experiment tests whether the same architectural element (e.g., a Victorian facade or a high-rise tower) receives different attention weights depending on its presumed urban context.

-Detailed quantitative results across all five flooding scenarios are provided in Supplementary Material A. Figure~\ref{fig:reversed_prompt} presents recall results comparison, with reversed-prompt configurations denoted by "(R)" suffix.
+Detailed quantitative results across all five flooding scenarios are provided in Supplementary Materials (Table S3).
+Figure~\ref{fig:reversed_prompt} presents recall results comparison, with reversed-prompt configurations denoted by "(R)" suffix.
 Reversed city context reduces Recall@10 by around 0.5\% compared to correct geographic grounding under most cases.
 For instance, on \texttt{sf\_mapi[F]}, CosPlace with ResNet50 achieves 78.3\% with correct context versus 77.2\% with reversed context ($\Delta = -1.1\%$); EigenPlaces with VGG16 shows 62.4\% versus 62.2\% ($\Delta = -0.2\%$)).

 This modest but consistent degradation reveals two important interpretability insights.
 First, LLMs do encode city-specific geographic knowledge when assessing landmark distinctiveness.
 For example, single-family detached houses in Hong Kong are much rarer compared to San Francisco, constituting only a negligible proportion of housing stock limited to luxury enclaves, whereas they represent nearly one-third of San Francisco's residential units.
 Conversely, glass curtain-wall towers are more distinctive markers in SF than in HK's dense skyscraper clusters.
 This demonstrates that attention maps are not merely generic "interestingness" detectors but rather geographically contextualized evaluations of visual salience.
 Second, the relatively small magnitude of performance degradation (typically $<1.5\%$) and the fact that reversed-prompt configurations still outperform original baselines across most cases indicates the benefit derived from general semantic reasoning about architectural salience—identifying unique facades, landmark structures, and stable visual anchors—beyond precise city-specific knowledge.